arminc/arminc.github.io/_posts/2009-01-24-java-64-bit-performance-problem.md

 }
 </pre>

 And guess what this almost touches the performance of 32 bit.
-I haven&#8217;t figured out what the problem is.
-It could be that objects contained in the ArrayList are handled very differently in 32 bit as in 64 bit and that this is causing problems, but it still doesn&#8217;t really explain whey using o.equals shows a performance drop and == not when at the end both are doing the same in this case.
+I haven't figured out what the problem is.
+It could be that objects contained in the ArrayList are handled very differently in 32 bit as in 64 bit and that this is causing problems, but it still doesn't really explain whey using o.equals shows a performance drop and == not when at the end both are doing the same in this case.

 I have found an article about IBMs JVM 64bit performance throughput and memory improvements where the writer tries to explain and show the differences between 32bit 64bit old en new.